-It does not cover invertebrate animals, though the Center strongly recommends that they be provided the same humane care and protection as are given to vertebrates.
+It does not cover invertebrate animals, though the MSPCA strongly recommends that they be provided the same humane care and protection as are given to vertebrates.

-Q. Can a student working with a mentor exhibit his or her work in a Massachusetts science fair if that work involves procedures prohibited under this section of Massachusetts law?
+Q. Can a student working with a mentor exhibit their work in a Massachusetts science fair if that work involves procedures prohibited under this section of Massachusetts law?

-A. No. The law applies to the student, not to the institution-that is, elementary and secondary school students must comply with the provisions of the law, regardless of whether their research is conducted in the classroom, at home, or in an advanced research institution.
-The mentor, the teacher, and the student all share responsibility for assuring that the student complies fully with the provisions of the Massachusetts law, as well as Massachusetts State Science Fair (MSSF) rules and all other applicable guidelines, as outlined in the MSSF participant handbook.
+A. No. The law applies to the student, not to the institution — that is, elementary and secondary school students must comply with the provisions of the law, regardless of whether their research is conducted in the classroom, at home, or in an advanced research institution.

 Q. Won’t the law’s restrictions on animal use hurt a student’s acceptance chances at some of the most competitive colleges?